56quarters/cadence/README.md

 For example, if you are running a Rust web service you might want to record:

-* Number of succesful requests
+* Number of successful requests
 * Number of error requests
 * Time taken for each request